ashikhub13/currency-converter/solution.md

    - Storing the data in db and retreiving it.
 I am going ahead with this approach since I am comfortable with databases and providing an API to retreive the cryptocurrency list.

-Once the use selects a currency, he has the option to provide an Ip address which can be used to map the locale (country) to obtain the local currency.
+Once the user selects a currency, he has the option to provide an Ip address which can be used to map the locale (country) to obtain the local currency.
 But this is an optional field.
 So a user can send a request to find the rate without sending an IP address.
 In that case, the application has to determine the IP address through which it communicates to the internet.
 For this use case, I plan on hitting a url which can retreive us back our IP address, which then could be used as a locale reference.

 The next part is to find the country/locale to which the IP address is being used.
 This can be done in two ways